Authentication & OAuth 2.0

 36000 seconds

-Exchanged with the identity server to obtain a new access token and a new refresh token
+Exchanged for a new access token and a new refresh token

 Lifetimes can vary by environment and client.
-Always honor the expires_in and refresh_expires_in values returned by your token endpoint.
+Always honor expires_in and refresh_expires_in returned by the token endpoint.

 Standard policy for both models